B03GHB4L1/ClipMaker/Linux/README.md

   - Debian/Ubuntu: `sudo apt install python3-tk python3-venv`
   - Fedora: `sudo dnf install python3-tkinter`
   - Arch: `sudo pacman -S tk`
+- On WSL, test from the Linux filesystem such as `~/clipmaker-test/`, not directly from `/mnt/c/...`, because virtual environment creation is more reliable there.
+- On `/mnt/c/...` under WSL, `chmod +x` may fail with `Operation not permitted`; in that case just run `bash Launch_ClipMaker.sh`.

 If the browser does not open automatically, visit the `http://localhost:<port>` URL shown in the terminal manually.